anaritagomes/infant_cry_classifier/README.md

 ## Features Used

-The **CryMLClassifier** model leverages 193 features extracted from the audio data of baby cries.
+The **Baby Cry Classifier** model leverages 193 features extracted from the audio data of baby cries.
 These features include:

 1. **40 MFCCs**: Mel-frequency cepstral coefficients
 2. **12 chroma features**